October 6, 2025

 Phone Plan Unlimited

-Data 30GB of high speed data
+Data 30GB of high-speed data

 Pros & Cons Pros:

-• Affordable unlimited data
+• Affordable unlimited data.

-• In-store availability
+• In-store availability.

 Cons:

-• No hotspot included
+• No hotspot included.
+Adding it is $10/month.

 Best Prepaid SIM Card for a Short Trip